Tylloxd/civ6-enhanced-adjacency-bonus-ui/README.md

 A Civilization VI mod that enhances the district placement interface by displaying reverse adjacency bonuses - showing the benefits that the new district would provide to existing districts in your city.

+Note: This was made by prompting through Cursor with Claude Sonnet 4.

 ## ⚠️ **IMPORTANT: This mod uses MOCK DATA for demonstration purposes**

 **This mod does NOT provide real reverse adjacency calculations.** It displays a mock "+9 Faith" bonus to demonstrate the UI enhancement technique.
 This is a **proof-of-concept framework** designed for developers who want to integrate actual reverse adjacency calculation logic.